gmachinromero/project_robotodio/README.md

 ## 4. Execute code from terminal

-Enter the following command into the directory where the .py file is located.
+Run the following command into the directory where the .py file is located (.../project_robotodio/scripts).
 ```
+cd .../project_robotodio/scripts
 streamlit run robotodio.py
 ```